 - a.
 The member is no longer covered by this policy - b.
 The subscriber ends the policy - c.
 The professional provider has moved out of the service area - d.
-The professional provider cannot continue to care for patients because of other reasons
+The professional provider cannot continue to care for patients because of other reasons - e.
+The contract with the professional provider has ended for reasons related to quality of care and they have finished any appeal process

-11.4 BENEFITS AVAILABLE FROM OTHER SOURCES
+10.4 BENEFITS AVAILABLE FROM OTHER SOURCES